 County 911 District, City of El Paso, and County of El Paso.
 The 911 Center is

 El Paso Police Department Dispatchers are located in this facility.
-The El Paso

 The El Paso County 911 District provides the 911 Center telephone switching equipment, software, Computer Aided Dispatch (CAD) hardware, and assists in funding other associated projects.
 The City of El Paso and the County of El Paso provide the staffing for the 911 Center and all radio equipment and some software.